 Have natives test your web application translation

 If you have followed the best practices for web application internationalization, your localized web app should be handsome and ready to go.
-That said, feedback is an important part of any successful endeavor.
+That said, feedback is an essential part of any successful endeavor.
 Have native speakers test your web app.
 They will help you iron out any kinks and catch any unintentional cultural insensitivity before your web app goes live.

-Internationalization done right both simplifies your localization process and shows your app users that they can trust you to understand them.
+Internationalization done right simplifies your localization process and shows your app users that they can trust you to understand them.